English Language Arts

 Our program promotes each student’s optimum physical, mental, emotional and social development through activities and sports that they will enjoy and can pursue throughout their lives.

 The curriculum is more team sport focused and emphasis is placed on personal health and fitness training.
-Physical Education classes are scheduled for an hour and occur twice a week at the Vanderbilt Y. Students will develop skills to be applied to intramural sports and athletic leagues.
+Physical Education classes are conducted at the Vanderbilt YMCA.
+Students will develop skills to be applied to intramural sports and athletic leagues.

 Project adventure philosophies will also be incorporated into the curriculum so that students develop a greater trust among their peers and to problem solve more effectively in a team structure.

 The digital literacy program uses an integrated curriculum which emphasizes the use of technology throughout the learning and creative processes as well as in the organization and presentation of ideas and information.
-Smart Boards, LCD projectors, Internet resources, assistive technology, and wireless laptop computers are utilized throughout the Middle School academic and enrichment curricula.
+Smart Boards, LCD projectors, Internet resources, Assistive Technology Programs, Keyboarding Without Tears typing lessons, and wireless laptop computers are utilized throughout the Middle School academic and enrichment curricula.